library(tidyverse)

 # Variables

-t <- nrow(cpi_br_df)
+<- nrow(cpi_br_df)

-y <- matrix(cpi_br_df$cpi_sa, nrow = 1)
+t <- matrix(cpi_br_df$cpi_sa, nrow = 1)

-y_lagged <- matrix(cpi_br_df$cpi_sa_lagged, nrow = 1)
+y <- matrix(cpi_br_df$cpi_sa_lagged, nrow = 1)

 # Model specification

-B <- diag(2)
+<- diag(2)

-Q <- matrix(list(0,0,0,"sigma.ar1"), 2, 2)
+B <- matrix(list(0,0,0,"sigma.ar1"), 2, 2)

-Z <- array(NA, c(1, 2, t))
+Q <- array(NA, c(1, 2, t))

-Z[1, 1, ] <- rep(1, t) # Intercept term
+Z 1, 1, ] <- rep(1, t) # Intercept term

 Z[1, 2, ] <- y_lagged

-A <- matrix(0)
+R <- matrix(0)

-x0 <- list(x0 = matrix(0, nrow = 2)) # initial values
+A <- list(x0 = matrix(0, nrow = 2)) # initial values

-ss_terms <- list(B = B, Q = Q, Z = Z, A = A, R = R)
+x0 <- list(B = B, Q = Q, Z = Z, A = A, R = R)

 # Estimater the model parameters

-ss_fit <- MARSS(y, inits = x0, model = ss_terms, silent = TRUE)
+<- MARSS(y, inits = x0, model = ss_terms, silent = TRUE)

 # Get latent variables using the Kalman Filter and Smoother

-ss_fit_kf <- MARSSkfss(ss_fit)
+<- MARSSkfss(ss_fit) ss_fit_kf

-After the process of estimating the model is finished, we can extract the time-varying \(\beta\) located in the second row of the states element – the first row is the deterministic intercept.
+element – the first row is the deterministic intercept.
 It would be interesting to compare it with the time-constant coefficient estimated from a standard AR(1).
 The results from the two models are shown below together with the respective confidence intervals.
-Also, we used the ggtext package which allows us to pass in HTML code to create a custom title for the plot.
+Also, we used the ggtext

 ## Benchmark

-ar1_fit <- arima(cpi_br_sa, order = c(1,0,0))
+<- arima(cpi_br_sa, order = c(1,0,0))

 ## Plot

-out_tidy <- cpi_br_df %>%
+<- cpi_br_df %>%

 coef.dlm = ss_fit_kf$xtT[2, ],